garrandall/popular-music-data/tracks/you-marvin-gaye.md

 So if a fresh new love comes in, I won't say those words again Instead I'll say I'll try to love and protect you
 With all my heart as long as you want me to baby
-Ooh if I love again I'm gonna try a new way this time
+Oh if I love again I'm gonna try a new way this time

 Memories of the things we did; some we're proud of, some we hid So when two people have to part, sometimes it makes them stronger